frabcus/acts_as_xapian/README.txt

 a.
 Introduction to acts_as_xapian
 =================================

-"Xapian":http://www.xapian.org is a full text search engine library, which has Ruby bindings. acts_as_xapian adds support for it to Rails.
+"Xapian":http://www.xapian.org is a full text search engine library which has Ruby bindings. acts_as_xapian adds support for it to Rails.
 It is an alternative to acts_as_solr, acts_as_ferret or Ultrasphinx.